realDragonium/Ultraviolet/README.md

 ## Idea notes
 ### More workers with atomic values
-Like how [prometheus does it](https://github.com/prometheus/client_golang/blob/master/prometheus/gauge.go#L82) but than for things like state or rate limit so we can have more workers working on it and increase the load even more.
+Like how [prometheus does it](https://github.com/prometheus/client_golang/blob/master/prometheus/gauge.go#L82) but than for things like state or rate limit so we can have more workers working on it and increase the load capacity even more.

 ### Single liners
 - respond in status with the same version the client has sent.
+- implement prometheus
+- maybe anti bot stuff